pepper-craft/geo-calculation-toolkit-api-docs/detail/shortest-distance-from-a-coordinate-to-a-line.md

 ## Shortest distance from a coordinate to a line

-This is an HTTP API that calculates the shortest surface distance from a given coordinate to a straight line defined by two geographic points.
+This is an HTTP API that calculates the shortest distance from a coordinate to a line segment, considering only the finite bounds of the segment.

 ---